 - Check that you’re logged in to the console via an adult account, because children and teenagers are not allowed to make any changes to their own privacy and online safety settings.

-How to fix You cannot play online multiplayer through Xbox Live because of how your account is set up error
+SOLVED: You cannot play online multiplayer through Xbox Live

 - Check for any alerts on Xbox Live status